EshwarDhande/NLP_Assignment_1/README.md

 | `Preyum Kumar ` |Crawled 9 news websites some of which contained pdfs and images which were retrieved using OCR |

-***Note - The earlier assigned language was Rajasthani, for which everyone equally contributed in scraping the data from collected websites.***
+<h4><i>Note - The earlier assigned language was Rajasthani, for which everyone equally contributed in scraping the data from collected websites.</h4></i>
 ---